-There are many complications that follow this process of aged maternal conceiving.
-However, in the modern world, it is very important that a woman considers both the career and child’s postnatal care when it comes to aged delivery.
+Many complications follow this process of aged maternal conceiving.
+However, in the modern world, a woman must consider both the career and child’s postnatal care when it comes to aged delivery.

-Some good things about being a mom at 40s:
+Some good things about being a mom in her 40s:

 Are you going to be a mother in your 40s?

-Where there are many complications that are expected with aged pregnancies, there are certain good sides of it as well.
+Where many complications are expected with aged pregnancies, there are certain good sides to it as well.
 When you are an older mother, there are certain activities in which you gain an upper hand.

 Certain benefits you get are

-- An elderly woman is already aware of her responsibilities that are expected with a child’s both.
+An elderly woman is already aware of THE responsibilities that are expected with a CHILD both.

-- A mother in her 40s will obviously be more aware of her strengths than what she was when she was 20.
+A mother in her 40s will be more aware of her strengths than she was when she was 20.